Thinkwise/docs/website/versioned_docs/version-2018.2/kb/report_mailer.md

-Using the *TSFReportMailer* custom task, delivered with the Software Factory, it is possible to export reports and/or send e-mails from the Software Factory.
+Using the *TSFReportMailer* custom task, delivered with the Software Factory, it is possible to export reports and/or send emails from the Software Factory.

 It is produced by creating a *GUI code* [task](../sf/tasks#gui-code) or [report](../sf/reports#gui-code).
 The Object name must be entered with *TSFReportMailer*.
 Use can be made of the following table for creating parameters.